isopod-cloud/chasm/README.md

 - **Multi-account, single cloud meshing**: we currently do not support situations where you have more than one account associated to a single CSP and want to mesh two or more subnets that are in different CSP accounts (i.e. if you have two AWS accounts with a subnet in account A, and a subnet in account B, these tools do not currently support connectivity between them).

-- **VPC to VPC meshing**: You cannot connect two or more subnets across any VPCs.
+- **VPC to VPC meshing in single cloud**: You cannot connect two or more subnets across VPCs in the same cloud provider.

 - **Azure cross-subscription meshing**: You cannot connect two or more Azure subnets across Azure subscriptions.